 According to Meir Kohn, Money, Banking and Financial Markets (1991), Defaulting is to fail to pay off the amount owed when the loan matures.
 There is a risk of loss that adheres to generals in general.
 The lending bank cannot tell in advance which loans will turn bad or will cause trouble, but know from experience that loans of different classes offer varying possibilities for risk.
 Credit management policy helps to reduce this risk by reducing the rate of defaulters through monitoring loan given.
-All clients' pay a good credit policy enables that loaned amount back in the right time.
+A good credit policy enables that loaned amount is paid back by all clients in the right time.